facebook/react-native-website/docs/signed-apk-android.md

 ## Default Permissions

 By default, `INTERNET` permission is added to your Android app as pretty much all apps use it. `SYSTEM_ALERT_WINDOW` permission is added to your Android APK in debug mode but it will be removed in production.
+Apk of riral si urban mobile signal